Performance

 Category benchmark results

-All results are given in number of calls per second.
-By default, the benchmark code repeats each goal up to 100000 times in order to get more accurate results.
+Number of calls per second.
 The last column shows the trade-off between static binding (c2) and dynamic binding (c3) when calling category predicates.

 Prolog compiler c1 c2 c3 c3/c2